 A spring is a focused, natural discharge where water emerges from the ground.

 Springs are natural points of groundwater discharge.
 Springs provide flow for coldwater streams (trout streams) and cool water fisheries.
 In addition, some streams need the water flow that springs provide during dry periods.
 Other important functions include sustaining unique ecological habitats along with their associated plants and animal communities.
 Finally, springs have their own aesthetic and historical value that creates a special “sense of place” for local residents and visitors.
-Preserving springs contributes to a love of the land and an environmental ethic that helps create a Minnesota quality of life.

 The Minnesota Spring Inventory (MSI) project brings together fragmented groundwater spring data by providing a single spatial database for the entire state, and will add new (previously undocumented) springs from field analysis and citizen input.
 The MSI includes a web application for citizens to submit spring locations and shares data with the public through a map application.